 Moderator: John Shoven - Charles Schwab Professor of Economics and Trione Director of SIEPR

 Two of the leading companies using algorithmic investing to better serve investors will discuss their experiences from founding to "blue chip" status, and how pioneering finance research transforms into entrepreneurial success.

 IEX became famous as the "white knight" startup in the book Flashboys.
 By algorithm design, IEX seeks to level the playing field for investors and high frequency traders.
 Joining the discussion are lead members of the San Francisco office of the U.S. Securities and Exchange Commission, tasked with ensuring entrepreneurial finance companies are fair and transparent.

 Entrepreneurs are challenging almost all aspects of traditional finance.
 Join the discussion with some of the most exciting startups creating new payment systems, consumer credit opportunities, and innovative brokerages.

 All current Stanford students are welcome, as well as members of the Stanford community with a Stanford ID.
 Others are welcome by invitation.
-The event is free It begins at noon, Friday May 15th at the Stanford Institute for Economic Policy Research, 366 Galvez Street, Stanford.

 If you are interested in the Forum, please contact SIEPR Policy Forum Director Ward Hanson.